MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 2. Select **Open connector page** on the connector information blade.

-3. In the Configuration area under subscriptions select your Azure subscription.
+3. In the Configuration area under subscriptions select your Azure subscription and click **Connect**.

+4. Read the "Connect" message and select **OK** to continue.
+Your Azure subscription Status should be now *Connected*.

-4. In the Create incidents - Recommended! area, select **Enable**.
+5. In the Create incidents - Recommended! area, select **Enable**.

 ### Task 5: Connect the Microsoft Cloud App Security connector.